-In either case, to help you adjust, we’ve put together tips for how to handle the technical and personal challenges, along with some advice about maintaining communications with coworkers, prospects and customers.
+Many of us have had to make the shift from working in an office to doing our work at home.
+To help you adjust, we’ve put together tips for handling technical and personal challenges, along with some advice about maintaining communications with coworkers, prospects, and customers.

 Technology & Security